aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/_index.md

 ## Frequently Asked Questions

 **Q: How do I update an MS Project schedule without opening Microsoft Project?**
-A: Use Aspose.Tasks for Java to load the .mpp file, modify task dates or the project calendar, call `project.updateTaskDates()` (or similar API), and then save the file.
+A: Use Aspose.Tasks for Java to load the .mpp file, modify task dates or the project calendar, call `project.updateTaskDates()`, and then save the file.

 **Q: Can I convert an MS Project file directly to PDF?**
 A: Yes.
 The “Save As PDF” tutorial shows how to export a project to PDF with a single method call.